nelsonspbr/nelsonspbr.github.io/dev/dconv/privacy.md

 **Actively collected**

+We define as *actively collected* any data that you disclose to us while using our app or when you contact us.

-Our app collects, by direct input from you, values in a specific unit of measurement to be converted to another unit of measurement.
+Specifically, our app collects, by direct input from you, values in certain units of measurement to be converted to other units of measurement.

 **Passively collected**

+We define as *passively collected* any data that is automatically collected as part of third-party libraries and services used by our app.

-Our app may collect data from your device via third-party libraries used in our app to provide features such as targeted advertising and improved user experience.
+Specifically, our app collects data from your device to provide features such as targeted advertising and improved user experience.
 By using our app you agree and consent with the collection of this data.

 - coarse location, such as your IP address
 - device identification, such as the device advertising identifier